What is rabies?

 How can I help prevent and control rabies?

-- If your pet is attacked or bitten by a wild animal, report it to the local health or animal control authorities.
-Be sure your vaccinated dog, cat, or ferret receives a booster vaccination.
+- If your pet is attacked or bitten by a wild animal, report it to the local health or animal control authorities and be prepared to assist with rabies exposure response activities such as booster vaccination and confinement.

 - Limit the possibility of exposure by keeping your animals on your property.
 Don’t let pets roam free.